Thesis

 Nuclear fusion has a long history of over-promising and under-delivering.
 The timeline of fusion contains many prototypes, experiments, and breakthroughs, but it took 90 years of research to reach net energy gain.
 As a result, there are questions around how likely it is for commercial viability to be achieved in the near term.
 This makes any projection about reaching commercial viability uncertain.
 For comparison, solar energy also took over 100 years to reach usage at scale.

-“We ended up pivoting a little bit in direction, to focus less on scientific milestones of energy and focus more specifically on electricity.
+When Helion raised its $1.5 million seed round in 2014, the team was convinced they would achieve net energy gain within only three years.
+Just under 10 years later, Helion has yet to cross this threshold.
+When asked about this in November 2021, CEO David Kirtley said: “We ended up pivoting a little bit in direction, to focus less on scientific milestones of energy and focus more specifically on electricity.
 We had to prove some of the technologies on the electricity and electricity extraction side of things.
-We also needed some funding things that had to happen to get us all the way to those technical milestones.”
+We also needed some funding for things that had to happen to get us all the way to those technical milestones.”

 While the uncertainty remains, Helion has committed to bringing commercial fusion to the market by 2028, with financial penalties associated with not fulfilling its agreement with clients like Microsoft.
-Most fusion start-ups schedule commercial operations for the 2030s at the earliest and many question whether Helion will be able to outpace its competitors by so much.
+Most fusion start-ups schedule commercial operations for the 2030s at the earliest, and many question whether Helion will be able to outpace its competitors by so much.

 Limited Availability of Necessary Inputs